-- Energy for Renters: What You Need to Know - Energy for Landlords: What You Need to Know - Energy for Manufactured Homes: What You Need to Know
+- Energy for Renters: What You Need to Know - Energy for Landlords: What You Need to Know - Energy for Manufactured Homes: What You Need to Know - Energy for Single-Family Homes: What You Need to Know

-If you are interested in distributing any of these guides, they can be branded with your logo and contact information.
-Contact haska004@umn.edu for more information.
+If you are interested in distributing these guides, they can be branded with your logo and contact information.
+Visit the link below and go to the "customize guide" section.